BRIEF RESEARCH REPORT article

 Objectives: To examine changes in planning, selecting, and preparing healthy foods in relation to personal factors (time, money, stress) and social distancing policies during the COVID-19 crisis.

-Results: Increases in planning (4.7 SD 1.3, 4.9 SD 1.3), selecting (3.6 SD 1.7, 3.7 SD 1.7), and preparing (4.6 SD 1.2, 4.7 SD 1.3) healthy foods were found for women and men, and positively related to perceived time availability and stay-at-home policies.
+Results: Increases in planning (4.7 SD 1.2, 4.9 SD 1.3), selecting (3.8 SD 1.7, 3.8 SD 1.7), and preparing (4.6 SD 1.3, 4.7 SD 1.3) healthy foods were found for women and men, and positively related to perceived time availability among women and stay-at-home policies for planning and preparing in women.
 Psychological distress was a barrier for women, and an enabler for men.
-Financial stress was a barrier and enabler depending on various sociodemographic variables (all p < 0.01).
+COVID-19 induced financial stress was a barrier depending on various sociodemographic variables (all p < 0.01).

-Conclusion: Stay-at-home policies and feelings of having more time during COVID-19 seem to have improved food literacy.
+Conclusion: Stay-at-home policies and feelings of having more time during COVID-19 seem to have improved food literacy among women.
 Stress and other social distancing policies relate to food literacy in more complex ways, highlighting the necessity of a health equity lens.

 At the onset of the global COVID-19 crisis, “panic buying” of grocery staples and time-intensive food preparation activities emerged worldwide (1, 2).
 The crisis and social distancing policies created unique situations worldwide that allow us to study people and their circumstances in relation to food and health, which is needed for future intervention approaches (3).
 The goal of this study is to evaluate people's experience of and responses to the COVID-19 crisis and social distancing policies in relation to three behavioral food literacy components: planning, selecting, and preparing healthier foods (4, 5) that have a direct impact on of the individual and household?
 (6).